By Show and Tell

 By Josiah M. Hesse

 Clyfford Still Unveiled.
 A master and pioneer of mid-twentieth-century abstract expressionism, painter Clyfford Still was something of an eccentric in the artist-as-egomaniac stripe.
 His antisocial behavior led to a situation where 94 percent of his artworks remained together after he died — a staggeringly complete chronicle of his oeuvre that is now owned by the City of Denver.
 As a planned Clyfford Still Museum won't be completed until 2010, the institution's founding director, Dean Sobel, decided to preview a baker's dozen of Still's creations at the Denver Art Museum.
 Sobel uses the very small show to lay out most of the artist's career and stylistic development.
 Still worked his way from regionalism to surrealism, then wound up developing abstract expressionism with one of the greatest abstract paintings imaginable, "1944 N No. 1" — and the rest is art history.
-Though too small to be considered a blockbuster, this exhibit is nonetheless an extremely important one that shouldn't be missed unless you aren't interested in art at all.
-Through June 30, 2008, at the Denver Art Museum, 100 West 14th Avenue Parkway, 720-865-5000.
-Reviewed July 26.
+Through January 18 at the Denver Art Museum, 100 West 14th Avenue Parkway, 720-865-5000.
+Reviewed July 26, 2007.